A History of the Persecution of the Unvaccinated in Covid Era Canada

-Mattias Desmet says that outsiders cannot fully break the process of mass formation through arguments, moral appeals or action, but if enough people continue to publicly speak out in opposition to what is going on, if enough opposition voices continue to be heard, the mass formation may soften.
+Mattias Desmet says that while outsiders cannot fully break the process of mass formation through arguments, moral appeals or action, if enough people continue to publicly speak out in opposition to what is going on, if enough opposition voices continue to be heard, the mass formation may soften.

 It is when nobody speaks out in public anymore, when nobody sticks up for the dehumanized group, that atrocities may begin to occur.

 if there are dissident voices, if there are dissonant voices that continue to speak out, then the hypnosis will become less deep.
 Gustave Le Bon in the 19th century said, usually dissonant voices will not have the power to wake up the masses, but they will make the hypnosis less deep, and they will prevent that the masses start to commit atrocities.
 So that’s what we all have to realize.
 We all have to realize, in my opinion, that it is not an option to stop speaking.
 We should continue to speak out.
 That’s the most important thing we can do.

 Therein lies perhaps the most enduring legacy of the trucker protests: The truckers and their supporters spoke out.
 And they gave many others the courage to do the same thing, by showing that they were not alone, that many in society felt the same way.